 Sudden wealth or inheritance issues

-I am not a personal financial specialist, and my approach to finances is not intended to be a substitute for certified financial planning services from a CFP or CPA.
+I am not a personal finance specialist, and my approach to finances is not intended to be a substitute for certified financial planning services from a CFP or CPA.
 In some cases, such as a comorbid mental health diagnosis, financial therapy services may be covered by insurance.
 Without a thorough intake evaluation, I cannot say whether or not they may be covered.
 I often advise potential clients to plan on paying for services out-of-pocket.
 Many people find financial therapy services complement traditional psychotherapy and personal financial planning.

 Money Beliefs Package